jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darth Blockbuster will fire up the Death Star to use society's rulebook to suppress new tools.

 But lawsuits, lobbying, and other techniques take time and money.
-It's better for the antagonists if Main Street's love of majic is misdirected for the continued love of old the technology antagonists still control.
+It's better for the antagonists if Main Street's love of majic is misdirected for the continued enjoyment of old technology.

 For example, muscle cars today keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Tesla's are a new and better tool because they can be fueled using renewable energy.
 With a Tesla Solar Roof, player gods can even fuel their own vehicles.